 Make sure you don’t move the iPhone after setting focus as even the smallest change in distance between the lens and subject will result in the camera focusing on the wrong area.
-You’ll get better results if you use a tripod to keep the iPhone perfectly still.
+You’ll get better results if you use an iPhone tripod to keep the camera perfectly still.

 A fisheye lens, for those unfamiliar with the concept, is an extreme wide angle lens that mimics the shape and field of view of an actual “fish eye.”
 These types of lenses are rather limited in their applications, but they can produce a very dramatic effect in certain situations.